aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 migration and includes a timestamp so you can track when it was last updated.

 :::note
-During the snapshot restore process, indices are temporarily closed and are not displayed in the user interface.
-Once the restore is complete, they are reopened.
+During the snapshot restore process, indices are temporarily closed and do not appear in the user interface.
+They reopen once the restore is complete.
 :::

 ### Retry the migration